fabiohsv-cit/ciandt-components-factory/README.md

 * Requirements:

-   * the factory work with control of script version and load the correct script based on version mapper.
-Your app should has the version.json file, where you should write the mapping between original js file and version named js file.
+   * the factory works with control of script version and loads the correct script based on version mapper.
+Your app should have a version.json file, where you should write the mapping between original js file and version-named js file.
 The version.json file is loaded on load factory, using requirejs.
 The version.json content should be similar to:
    ```json
    {
       "version": "1.0.0",